 Are you missing your morning oatmeal or grits while on AIP?
 I feel your pain.
 It can be hard to find an AIP hot cereal that really hits the spot.
-Enter noatmeal!
-This warm, comforting AIP breakfast food will make you feel like you’re eating your favorite hot cereal.
+This warm, comforting AIP cauliflower "oatmeal" is such a great breakfast food.
+It will make you feel like you’re eating your favorite hot cereal.

 This recipe uses cauliflower which I was a little skeptical about at first.
 I wondered if it would taste too cauliflower-y to work as a breakfast cereal.

 However, once all the other ingredients were added in and simmered together, it tasted great.
 It reminded me of those apple cinnamon or brown sugar instant oatmeal packets.
 I asked my daughter to try it (as a second opinion) and her response was “Yum!
 Can I have the rest of it?”